St. John's Maple Leafs: Mascot

 The St. John's Maple Leafs' team mascot was a puffin named "Buddy."
-Buddy wore a Maple Leafs home jersey with the number 92 to commemorate the year he was introduced.
+Buddy wore a Maple Leafs home sweater with the number 92 to commemorate the year he was introduced.
 The puffin design was selected from a fan contest to create a mascot for the Leafs' second season.
 Buddy remained the mascot until the team's departure in 2005.
-Buddy was reintroduced as the mascot for the St. John's IceCaps wearing an IceCaps home jersey with his familiar number of 92.
+Buddy was reintroduced as the mascot for the St. John's IceCaps wearing an IceCaps home sweater with his familiar number of 92.
 Buddy also served as the mascot for the Newfoundland Growlers of the ECHL.
 Chris Abbott, the man in the costume, died in St. John's on February 1, 2022.

 Media

 St. John's Maple Leafs games were broadcast by VOCM news radio, (and by CJYQ in later seasons) and on local television by Cable Atlantic, which was acquired by Rogers Communications in 2001.
 Brian Rogers was the long-time voice of the St. John's Maple Leafs, after taking over the role from George MacClaren in 1994.